It’s not easy to let things go when we need to or even when we have to and have no choice.

 I Can Take a Licking & Keep on Ticking.
 Broke my collar bone playing tug-of-war with my brothers (they thought it would be funny to let go), pulled my hamstring doing a split (in front of the entire school when I was 13), fell off a 4-wheeler not wearing a helmet, hurt my knee skiing down a double black diamond ski slope, and hurt my ankle doing a handstand.
 Still going!

 When in Rome.
 I’ve had pizza in Pisa (I know it’s not from there, I just like how it sounds), where we had to spend the night because we didn’t get to the parking lot in time, and Parmesan cheese in Parma.
-I’ve had the world’s best gelato (supposedly) in San Gigmignano, seen lavender fields in Provence and walked among a sunflower field in France.
+I’ve had the world’s best gelato (supposedly) in San Gigmignano, Italy, seen lavender fields in Provence and walked among the sunflower fields in France.
+Yes, I am a true romantic.

 Foodie till The End.
 I am married to a chef, so I have an appreciation for good food.
-I also was fortunate to be an author of a “Fodor’s” guidebook to Copenhagen and sample many of the finest restaurants there.
+I also was fortunate to be an author of a Fodor’s Guide to Scandinavia and sample many of the finest restaurants there.
 Yes, I’m spoiled.

-PR is/was My Jam.
-I love to write, but I decided to go into public relations because I liked the diversity of the job.
-One of my more recent projects was helping Tokyo during the Olympic Bidding Committee meetings in Copenhagen.
+PR is My Jam.
+I love to write, which is what made my study Journalism, but I decided to go into public relations because I love helping others define and deliver their unique message to the world.
+One of my more recent projects was helping Tokyo during the Olympic Bidding Committee meetings in Copenhagen and authoring a few chapters of the The Beer Book.

 Björk Made Me Do it.
 I am a huge fan of the singer Björk and it is because of her that my life’s trajectory took me to Scandinavia.
 I have followed her work throughout my life and continue to be amazed at her creativity and the way she innovates and pushes boundaries.

 Story Teller Through and Through.
-I love telling stories (if you haven’t figured that out by now), and I especially like to tell them through photographs.
+I love telling stories, and I especially like to tell them through photographs.
+I have been taking photos for as far back as I can remember and because of this, have a unique view of the world.

 I’ve always loved Scandinavian music.
 In fact, my infatuation with the Icelandic singer, Björk is what led me to travel to and explore the region and eventually settle there for a while.
 Big news from Björk is that she’s released her new album, Vulnicura, two weeks early on itunes.